Ä¢¹½ÊÓÆµ

 Demographics

-The percentage of people in Booneville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.01% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Booneville is quite a bit lower than the national average among all cities of 21.84%: just 11.01% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Booneville in 2022 was $23,254, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $93,016 for a family of four.
 However, Booneville contains both very wealthy and poor people as well.